Florence Pugh (born 3 January 1996 in Oxford) is an English actor.

 - Doing It for the Art: Although she had Tessa Blanchard as a Talent Double in Fighting with My Family, she did learn how to wrestle in preparation for the role.

 - Dyeing for Your Art: She's naturally blonde but had to dye her hair brown in both Lady Macbeth and Outlaw King, and jet black in Fighting with My Family.
+Not to mention going pink for her small part in The Commuter.

 - Enforced Method Acting: She had less time to rehearse for Little Women than her co-stars because she was still busy with Midsommar.
-She has said this helped with how Amy is supposed to be the odd sister out.
+She has said that this helped with how Amy is supposed to be the odd sister out.

 - Fake American: In Midsommar and Little Women.